keunwoochoi/keunwoochoi.github.io/blog/2025-11-03-visiting-AIRLab-Rochester.md

 The realness makes it energizing to simply talk to them.
 That's why I volunteered to meet with the students in the [Audio Information Research (AIR) Lab in University of Rochester](https://labsites.rochester.edu/air/).

-I ran a group office hour for ~1.5 hours.
+I ran a group office hour for about 1.5 hours.
 I've done something similar at [National Taiwan University, Yi-Hsuan Yang's lab](https://affige.github.io), and of course my dearest [MAC Lab at KAIST](https://mac.kaist.ac.kr/~juhan/).
 Each visit is interesting.
 The circumstances such as the academic / industrial landscapes are different, students are different, and so am I. In this post, I'd like to share the perspectives I shared at Rochester last week.

 ![Keunwoo at AIR Lab](blog/img/airlab/keunwoo-at-AIR.jpeg)